My Eclectic Bites

 Print

-sauteed zucchini and yellow squash in a non-stick pan seasoned with black pepper
+Healthy sautéed zucchini and yellow squash cooking in a non-stick skillet until crisp

 Print Recipe